-Laser safety is safe design, use and implementation of lasers to minimize the risk of accidents, especially those involving eye injuries.
+Laser safety is the safe design, use, and implementation of lasers to minimize the risk of accidents, especially those involving eye injuries.

-Because even relatively small amounts of laser light can lead to permanent eye injuries, the sale and use of lasers is typically subject to government regulations.
+Because even relatively small amounts of laser light can lead to permanent eye injuries, the sale and use of lasers are typically subject to government regulations.

 Moderate and high-powered lasers are potentially hazardous because they can burn the retina, and/or the skin.
 To control the risk of injury, various specifications define "classes" of lasers depending on their power and wavelength.

 These regulations also prescribe required safety measures, such as labeling lasers with specific warnings and wearing laser safety goggles when operating lasers.